dethredic/WC3StreamerOverlay/README.md

 ## Usage
 - `python src/main.py`
-- Point OBS at `client/index.html` using the local browser source
+- In OBS add a new browser source:
+  - Local file: `client/index.html`
+  - Width / Height: stream resolution
+  - FPS: 1
+  - Resize / move as desired

 ## Future Ideas
 - Create an executable for easy use